bufbuild-ru/docs/docs/bufstream/deployment/aws/deploy-etcd/index.md

 == EKS Pod Identity (recommended)

-Bufstream attempts to acquire credentials from the environment using EKS Pod Identity.To configure storage, set the following Helm values, filling in your S3 variables:
+Bufstream attempts to acquire credentials from the environment using EKS Pod Identity.

+To configure storage, set the following Helm values, filling in your S3 variables:

 ::: info bufstream-values.yaml